xia2/xia2/doc/sphinx/serial_crystallography.rst

 Change the number after :samp:`-ce` to a value from 0 to 3 to see different "expert levels" of program parameters.
 Note that a phil options file can be provided for each of the DIALS programs, to allow further customisation of the options for the individual programs.
+Additionally, stepwise processing can be performed by running the program multiple times with the option steps=find_spots, then steps=index and finally steps=integrate.

 --------------
 Data Reduction